moni-3m/gisynw/README.md

 ### Hi there 👋, my name is Yanan Wu
 #### I aim to become a Spatial Data Scientist - an explorer who merges the worlds of data and geography.

-I am a Ph.D. student in the Department of Geospatial Information Sciences at the University of Texas at Dallas.
+Pursuing a PhD in the Department of Geospatial Information Sciences @ [The University of Texas at Dallas](https://epps.utdallas.edu/about/programs/geospatial-information-sciences/).

 My research interests include Geographic Information Science (GIS), spatial modeling, and spatial data science.
 More information can be found on my [personal website](https://gisynw.com/) and blog post on [Medium](https://ywu120766.medium.com/)

 #### Skills: R / PYTHON